onShowcase/EducationPolicies/socialmedia.md

 * Employees must ensure they do not interact or post comments on Social Networks which may bring themselves or the school into disrepute.

 #### Should (recommended)
-* Employees should not connect or engage with any pupils on the current roll.
+* Employees should not connect or engage with any pupils on the current school roll via Social Media.
-* Engagement with pupils should only happen if the social network is age-appropriate.
 * Employees should only engage with parents, pupils and the public with regard to school matters via official school accounts.

 #### May (optional)
-* Employees may connect with parents/guardians of a pupil currently on roll if they are known on personal level.
+* Employees may connect with parents/guardians of a pupil currently on roll if they are known on a personal level.
 * Employees may engage and reply where possible via the official school accounts to increase engagement with others.
 *	Employees may share the content posted to official school accounts on their own accounts if they wish to.